oneoffcoder/lasso-bbn/docs/source/algorithm.rst

 Algorithm
 =========

+Structure learning of causal Bayesian Belief Networks (BBNs) using regression and sequence information has been reported :cite:`2020a:alemi,2020b:alemi`.
+In this section, we will take a less formal approach to explaining the structure learning algorithm.
 The structure learning algorithm is best understood when a complete ordering of a set of variables is given.
 Assume we have a causal model for which we know the true structure and parameters, and let's say this model is a causal Bayesian Belief Network (BBN).
 Let's say this model is shown in the figure below with the variables as all binary.

 .. graphviz::